 - Thighs, hips and buttocks

 - Calves and ankles

-Depending on the areas to be worked on, liposuction can be performed as part of or at the same time as other body contouring procedures, including a tummy tuck (abdominoplasty), thigh lift, butt lift, breast reduction, or during a face or neck lift.
+Depending on the areas to be worked on, liposuction can be performed as part of or at the same time as other body contouring procedures, including a tummy tuck (abdominoplasty), thigh lift, breast reduction, or during a face or neck lift.

 Our surgeons have performed many liposuction procedures and work closely with patients to deliver safe, effective and aesthetically pleasing results.

 During liposuction, your surgeon makes a short incision and inserts a long, thin tube (cannula) to loosen fat cells.
 The cannula is removed and fitted with either a syringe or vacuum that aspirates the loosened fat cells.